Weird and earnest animation from

 "UK Film Review" (4/5):

-Immersion is an area that Cerebus the Aardvark gets so, so right.
 The animation style is incredibly distinct.
 While it’s rough around the edges and very obviously made on a tight budget, it’s full of character, allowing it to stand out from the crowd.
 There are some great visuals here, too: close, intimate shots and sweeping scenic shots that give us the feeling of being transported to another time and place; Simonsen is a master of worldbuilding.
 The black and white scenes, in particular, are absolutely stunning to behold and also serve to hide the animation’s imperfections.

 Overall, I really enjoyed my time in the world of Cerebus the Aardvark.
 It’s not perfect by any means, and it’s significantly held back by budgetary constraints.
 But Simonsen has shown himself to be a talented director.
 I’d love to see him do a sequel.
 I’d especially like to see him given a bigger budget to work with; I can only imagine what such a visionary could achieve.

 B&S About Movies: